 When repairs on appliances are necessary, they can be costly.
 Here is a list of appliance types and my opinion of which ones you should consider purchasing an extended warranty for.

 Appliances with electronic controls can be difficult to diagnose and expensive to repair.
-If you live in a rural area with frequent power fluctuations or outages, you should probably look for something else altogether.
+If you live in a rural area with frequent power fluctuations or outages that can play havoc with electronic controls, you should probably look for a simpler design altogether.

 Be aware that many of the energy efficient and high-end washing machines and dryers have electronic components that may not be apparent at just a glance.
 Machines don't actually need to have a touchpad or LED screen to contain electronic components.
 Click on the image above for an example.